 You want a dentist that is well known in your community and highly recommended.
 Having a great local dentist in your area means you can get there quickly in case of an emergency.
 It also means that getting to regular exams will be convenient.

 Use a good resource like The Local Book to find a quality dentist.
 The Local Book makes it really easy to locate services and businesses in a searchable database.
-For example, if you did a search for a Seaford dentist will be narrowed down to just quality dentists in the greater Seaford, Delaware area.

 You’ll find a number of dental practice reviews simply by searching online.
 Make a list of the dentists you’re considering and then narrow down that list based on the reviews.
 If you find a number of negative reviews for a practice, you may want to cross them off your list.
 Star any practices that feature a number of positive reviews.